Sparen/GO-Log/README.md

 I will update this with every encounter I find, regardless of the Pokémon, with the goal of determining spawn locations, nests, and other potential goodies.

+NOTE: No longer maintained as of August 18, 2016

 ## Usage

 _pokestops.html: visual representation of Pokéstops and Gyms in the JHU area.
 Note that it is not complete.